runar-labs/runar-swift/swift-ffi/KEY_MANAGER_UNIFIED_DESIGN.md

 - `MobileKeyManager` initializes the FFI handle then calls `rn_keys_init_as_mobile`.

 No type exposes APIs from the opposite role, so misuse is prevented at compile-time.

+## Swift 6 FFI Concurrency Guidance

+This section defines mandatory rules for calling C/Rust FFI from actor methods under Swift 6 strict concurrency.

+1) No suspension during FFI pointer usage
+- Actor methods may be `async` but must not call `await` between:
+  - preparing arguments and pointers
+  - invoking `rn_*` functions
+  - copying and freeing outputs
+- All FFI work happens in a single synchronous region.

+2) Never capture `self` in FFI closures
+- Copy the handle at method start: `let handle = self.handle`.
+- Pass only local variables into closures for `withRnErrorCode` and `withUnsafeBytes`.
+- Do not reference `self` inside non-escaping closures used for FFI.

+3) Use nonisolated FFI helper functions
+- Implement internal `nonisolated` free/static functions (or top-level funcs) like:
+  - `func ffi_encrypt_with_envelope(_ handle: UnsafeMutableRawPointer, ...) throws -> Data`
+- These helpers perform the `rn_*` call inside `withRnErrorCode`, copy results to `Data`, and free via `rn_free`/`rn_string_free`.
+- Actor methods obtain locals, then call helpers.
+This avoids capturing actor state in closures and keeps concurrency annotations simple.

+4) Only pass stack-local pointers to FFI
+- Allocate `var outPtr`, `var outLen` as locals, pass them to FFI once, and immediately copy-and-free results.
+- For inputs, use `withUnsafeBytes` with non-escaping closure and ensure the call occurs inside the closure.
+- Never store or return raw pointers; only return Swift `Data`/`String`.

+5) Enforce one-handle-per-actor and no sharing
+- The FFI handle is owned by the actor.
+Do not share it across actors or threads.
+- If a raw handle must be exposed to other wrappers (e.g., transport), pass it transiently in the same synchronous call path.

+6) No @unchecked Sendable anywhere
+- Protocols should not require `Sendable`.
+- Actors provide isolation; do not mark actor state as Sendable.

+7) Logging and error translation
+- No `print()` in production.
+Use the shared logger (`RunarLogger`) if logging is needed around FFI calls.
+- Translate `RnError` to `FFIError` synchronously; do not suspend while accessing error message pointers; free message strings immediately.

+8) Validation boundaries
+- Validate Swift inputs before FFI call (non-empty, size limits, string lengths) to avoid undefined behavior inside Rust.
+- Do not call FFI with null/fake handles.
+If testing invalid-handle paths is required, add Swift-side guards to throw deterministically.

 ## FFI Mapping